Chapter 5: Behavioral Economics & Smoke Testing

 Concierge MVP

 Manually perform the service your software will automate.
-Zappos started by manually buying shoes from stores.
+Zappos started by manually buying shoes from stores and shipping them.
+Food on the Table started by personally grocery shopping for customers.

 Cost: Your time